 Malice Domestic Conference www.malicedomestic.org

-Over the past twenty-three years, Malice Domestic has grown to become one of the largest, most important mystery conferences in the country.
+For over twenty-five years, Malice Domestic has been one of the largest, most important mystery conferences in the country.
 Plenty of writers attend this conference held each spring in the Washington, D.C. area, but the conference is specifically geared toward fans.
-The program includes panel discussions on a variety of mystery-related topics; probing interviews with authors such as Mary Higgins Clark, William Link, and Rhys Bowen; a fascinating annual presentation by Poison Lady Luci Zahray; and many opportunities to mingle with both writers and readers—not to mention the diet-busting Sunday afternoon tea.
+The program includes panel discussions on a variety of mystery-related topics; probing interviews with authors such as Mary Higgins Clark, William Link, and Rhys Bowen; a fascinating annual presentation by Poison Lady Luci Zahray; and many opportunities to mingle with both writers and readers–not to mention the diet-busting Sunday afternoon tea.